-I’ve been doing a lot of research into website hosting lately, as I prepare to move to a more robust, reliable host.
-In doing so, I have come up with a list of considerations involved with reviewing each hosting option.
-I’ve expanded upon that here in the hopes of helping more Canadian companies find hosting that will provide a solid foundation to build their internet business on.
+I did a lot of research as I prepared to move to a more robust, reliable host for our Canadian websites.
+In doing so, I came up with a list of considerations involved with reviewing each hosting option (based on over 20 years of experience and learning the hard way).
+I’ve expanded upon that here, in the hopes of helping more Canadian companies find hosting that will provide a solid foundation to build their internet business on.

 Website Hosting Checklist

 ____ Canadian compatibility – Does the shopping cart include shipping via Canada Post?
 Can your prices be in Canadian dollars?
+Are Canadian sales taxes automatically calculated?
 Do they offer a .ca domain?
-If you require more info about .ca domains, check out our post, Should you Register a .ca Domain for your Canadian Business?
+If you require more guidance for choosing a domain name, check out our post, How to Choose the BEST Domain Name for a Canadian Business.

 ____ Type of website – Are you using a CMS, such as WordPress?
 Will you need a store/shopping cart?
 Will you be drop shipping?
 Will you need auction or seller market integration?
 Does the host have a Secure Sockets Layer (SSL) certificate for safe shopping?